AlternateWings/project/README.md

 Test Project for a ToDoList API

 1.1 Running
-Set up the app and run on preferred IDE.
+Set up the app and run on preferred IDE.<br>
-Default URL: localhost:8080
+Default URL: localhost:8080<br>
 Default DB Port: 3306

 1.2 Testing
-Contains 2 tables, User and ToDoList
+Contains 2 tables, User and ToDoList<br>
-"/users" will return all users in the database.
+"/users" will return all users in the database.<br>
-"/saveuser" will save user details. (username, password and email) "/update/{id}" will update user for that ID.
+"/saveuser" will save user details. (username, password and email)<br>
+"/update/{id}" will update user for that ID.<br>
-"/delete/{id}" wlll delete user for that ID.
+"/delete/{id}" wlll delete user for that ID.<br>
-"/todolist/{id}" will return all todolist for that user ID.
+"/todolist/{id}" will return all todolist for that user ID.<br>
-"/savetodoitem" will will save an item to the list (ID dependent) "/updatetodo/{id}" will update todo for the todolist item.
+"/savetodoitem" will will save an item to the list (ID dependent)<br>
+"/updatetodo/{id}" will update todo for the todolist item.<br>
 "/deletetodo/{id}" wll delete that todolist item.

 1.3 Building
-Built originally using Apache Netbeans using Spring Web framework, JPA and MySQL.
+Built originally using Apache Netbeans using Spring Web framework, JPA and MySQL.<br>
-JDK Version 17
+JDK Version 17<br>
 MySQL Version 8.0.33